wp-plugins/publish-confirm/readme.txt

 == Description ==

 Accidentally published a WordPress post too early once too often, instead of saving it as a draft?
-The WordPress plugin “Publish Confirm” implements an extra confirmation dialogue inbetween your click on and the actual processing of the *Publish* button.
+The WordPress plugin *Publish Confirm* implements an extra confirmation dialogue inbetween your click on and the actual processing of the *Publish* button.
 Simple and effective.

 Once a post has been published, the confirmation dialogue will not appear anymore for that post.